drachenwald/dun-in-mara/events/2026/strawberry-raid-v/index.md

 ### Arts & Sciences Classes

 A list of classes and their descriptions will be published closer to the event.
+Want to teach a class?
+Sign up via this form: https://forms.gle/EEVjPvAZ9Qv2akFLA

 <!--Sign-up for *attending* classes will open on **30 April at 18:00** Irish Standard Time.   -->